List of Chronic Conditions Covered by Prescribed Minimum Benefits

 For decades people have searched for a cure for chronic conditions such as cancer, depression, diabetes, arthritis and stroke.
 It is astounding how many people in the 21st century have diseases.
 But lifestyle choices, the foods we eat and our genes all play a part in us getting illnesses.

-There are quite a few conditions that are considered chronic.
+There are quite a few conditions that are chronic.
 And patients need to change their lifestyle of self-care and also endure demanding treatments for chronic diseases.
 Many patients with chronic medical problems also suffer from depression.
-Therefore cognitive therapy may be recommended for patients with chronic sickness.
+Therefore cognitive therapy may be appropriate for patients with chronic sickness.

 Medical Schemes Must Cover for Diagnosis and Treatment of Chronic Illnesses